ANNUAL GIFTS. DAILY IMPACT.

 - Da Vinci Design, Da Vinci Science, and Da Vinci Innovation Academy are named among an elite group of Schools That Can.

-- Da Vinci Schools is awarded a coveted Next Generation Learning Challenges grant, funded by the Bill & Melinda Gates Foundation and The William and Flora Hewlett Foundation, to start a new high school-university "hybrid" in 2013-2014 that will reduce the time and cost of completing a bachelor's degree.
+- Da Vinci Schools is awarded a coveted Next Generation Learning Challenges grant, funded by the Bill & Melinda Gates and The William and Flora Hewlett Foundations, to start a new high school-university "hybrid" in 2013-2014 that will reduce the time and cost of completing a bachelor's degree.

 - Dr. David Brown, Executive Director of the WASC Accrediting Commission for Schools, says "Da Vinci Schools are among the very finest I've seen."